MathWebSearch/mws/README.md

 	make

-To select which components to compile, use:
+Binaries are built in the `bin/` directory.
+To select extra components to compile, use:

 	make config